 During the surveys, a total of 480 specimens were collected during the survey, from which a total of 298 taxa (including subspecies and variants) were identified.
 The native flora collected during this survey numbered 222 different species, subspecies and variants from 125 genera within 55 families.
-The most speciose families identified are summarised in table 9.
+The most speciose families identified are summarised in Table 9.
+The native vegetation extent of the MGL is shown in Figure 2.